-When thinking about what to eat on a ketogenic diet for burning fat, you will certainly want to plan your meals in advance.
+When thinking about what to eat on a ketogenic diet for improving health, nutrition and burning fat, you will certainly want to plan your meals in advance.

 That means having a viable keto diet plan ready and waiting.
 We have designed a simple primal-friendly keto diet food pyramid to help you adhere to your meal plans and make the best food choices.